Santa Ana River Bicycle Trail

 The Santa Ana River Trail spans over 120 miles through Orange, Riverside and San Bernardino counties.
 The trail is one of the largest non-motorized social boulevards in the United States.
 It is utilized by school kids, workers, walkers, runners, bicyclists, horse riders, bird watchers and its parks and open spaces are social gathering places for kids, families and communities.

-Santa Ana River Trail - Trail Safety Mediation
+Santa Ana River Trail - Bicycle Safety - Bicycle Accident Mediation

 Enforcement of Santa Ana River Trail Codes and Bicycle Regulations is fragmented over many Local, State and Federal jurisdictions.
 Like most trail systems nationwide, the Santa Ana River Trail system and OC Parks does not have the daily manpower to watch over all aspects of trail use, code enforcement, public safety and public trail education.